 After joining the cast of Tracy Beaker Returns in 2011 as the role of Elektra, Jessica Revell has gone from appearing on CBBC to appearing on stage in front of Emma Thompson.
 Still at a young age, Jessica and her friends are running their own theatre company who have recently performed at Edinburgh Fringe.
 Having caught up with Jessica in London, we talked to her about her time in The Dumping Ground, what it’s like filming away from CBBC and whether she’d like a career in music.

 Oooh, she was a real baddie!
 There was always something exciting to play, so she always had a fun storyline.
 You’d go through the script and you’d pick one of her lines and you knew that it was Elektra because she just said things that were so crazy and bizarre.
 She was quite mean at times but then she had a real soft side and was really sweet.
 It was my first proper acting job so I’ll always have an attachment to her, I think that I’ll always really love her even though she was quite mean.

 What storyline did you find the most challenging?

 Probably the one when I had all my family come back, I was suddenly introduced to someone that was my mum, dad and sister and that was really bizarre.
 It was so out of The Dumping Ground kind of thing.
-I normally would have my friends around me to help support me if I was doing a really traumatic scene, all of a sudden I was acting in front of strangers.
+I normally would have my friends around me to help support me if I was doing a really traumatic scene, and all of a sudden I was acting in front of strangers.
 Nevertheless, it was still really nice and everyone was very supportive, but it was just a different side of Elektra that people hadn’t seen and it wasn’t her usual defence mechanisms.
 I think that was the most challenging episode that I can remember, but then there’s also stuff like falling on a bridge and there were physical challenges, but that was the most emotional challenge that I can think of.

-Do you like to keep up to date with the storylines in The Dumping Ground?
+Do you like to keep up to date with what’s happening in The Dumping Ground?